Compare Mutual Funds & Exchange Traded Funds (ETFs)

 |Tax implications||Depends on the investment objective of the mutual fund.
 Some mutual funds seek tax-free interest (municipal bond funds); some are managed to be tax-efficient.

-Depending on a fund's portfolio turnover, realized long and short-term capital gains are passed along to shareholders.
+Depending on a fund's portfolio turnover (or other investors’ redemptions – see above), realized long and short-term capital gains are passed along to shareholders.

 |Depends on the sector or index the ETF invests in; e.g. municipal bond ETFs may generate tax-free income.